lvalentin/help/app/_console/en/website-overview.md

 ## Logs, events for the last 24 hours

 All the events occured in the last 24 hours for the website shown.
-Events are fired when there's a [state](/en/terms-definitions/) change, so this panel can be empty.
+Events are fired mainly when there's a [state](/en/terms-definitions/) change, so this panel can be empty.

 ![Check my Website console website logs and events for the last 24 hours](/assets/img/fullsize/en/console/website-overview/logs.png)